-2. Know that sound may stimulate a six-month old fetus.
 Studies also show that a six-month-old fetus can move his body to the rhythm of his mother’s speech.
-Perhaps most astounding, preborn babies can be taught when to kick.
+Perhaps most astounding, you can bond with your unborn baby so closely that they can be taught when to kick.
 Researchers stimulated babies to kick by making a loud noise.
 After these babies were used to kicking with the noise, the researchers placed a vibrator on mother’s abdomen immediately following the noise.
 Soon these smart little babies learned to kick in response to only the vibration.
 In other words, they learned to associate the noise with the sensation.

-5. Consider the long-term effects of your emotional life.
 One of the most controversial areas of prenatal research is the study of correlations between a mother’s emotional life while pregnant and the later personality of her child.
 Is an anxious mother more likely to produce an anxious baby?
 Studies relating maternal attitudes to the emotional development of the offspring do indeed reveal a tendency for anxious mothers to produce anxious babies.
 They also show that mothers who resented being pregnant and felt no attachment to their babies were more likely to have children who had emotional problems.
 Mothers with less anxious pregnancies, whose babies were wanted and loved, tended to have emotionally healthy children.
-While studies suggest that the short-term emotional upsets and quickly resolved anxieties that occur in all pregnancies do not harm the baby emotionally, major emotional disturbances and unresolved stresses throughout the pregnancy, may lead to emotionally troubled children.
+While studies suggest that the short-term emotional upsets and quickly resolved anxieties that occur in all pregnancies do not harm the baby emotionally, major emotional disturbances and unresolved stresses throughout the pregnancy, make it harder to bond with your unborn baby and lead to an emotionally troubled child.
 Extreme maternal distress even poses a risk of hurting baby physically, as it has been linked with increased risk of prematurity and low birth weight.

-7. Grow a healthy baby.
 Responsibility for the physical and emotional health of a baby is a heavy burden to place on a pregnant mother already worried about keeping her baby safe from a confusing world.
 Not only must she abstain from polluted foods and try to avoid polluted air, now she must guard against polluted thoughts!
 Relax!
-Take reasonable measures to rid your life of tension, take time to rest and revel in positive emotions, but understand that there is reason to be concerned only about emotional problems that are serious and last throughout the pregnancy.
-Do whatever you can to be sure your baby gets the best emotional start.
+Take reasonable measures to rid your life of tension, take time to rest and revel in positive emotions as you bond with your unborn baby, but understand that there is reason to be concerned only about emotional problems that are serious and last throughout the pregnancy.
+Do whatever you can to bond with your unborn baby to be sure your baby gets the best emotional start.
 Remember that emotions, positive or negative, are more intense during pregnancy.
 Resolve stresses quickly, in a positive fashion; seek professional help if necessary.
-Talk to, sing to, and share affectionate thoughts with your baby.
+Talk to, sing to and share affectionate thoughts with your baby.
 If nothing else, it will make your pregnancy nicer for you.